Identifying Talent and Cultivating Success for Our Community

 As we work through sector strategies to make smart long-term transitions to the future, what about now?
 Where do we look to find the possibly ‘hidden talent’ already in our marketplace?
 Where are those people who, with a little encouragement and a bit of skills retooling, would return to work, step up to new work and perhaps fill key positions in your business?

 MATURE WORKERS, experienced men, and women who interrupted careers for family and other priorities are returning to the workforce and the timing is right.
 These workers exhibit many of the employment skills that employers have identified as critical.
-They’re living healthier, longer lives and upgrading their skills for today’s in-demand jobs. seek sustainable employment.
+They’re living healthier, longer lives and upgrading their skills for today’s in-demand jobs and seek sustainable employment.
 Now is the time to inquire.
 Learn more about the AARP Foundation’s BACK TO WORK 50+ Program, and check out this employment toolkit for hiring and retaining older workers.

 MILITARY VETERANS, those who have served us so well and have incredible talents to offer, are a great resource.
 Veterans perform in situations of high stress and high expectations, understand teamwork, process protocols, and are deadline focused.
 Read this: 10 Great Reasons to Hire a Vet.